ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderingbasedonexistingconfig.md

 # Ordering VMware vSphere instances based on existing configurations
 {: #vs_orderingbasedonexistingconfig}

 You can order a VMware vSphere® instance based on a configuration template that you saved.
-Use this procedure to define a new cluster based on an existing cluster configuration.
+Use this procedure to define a new instance based on an existing instance configuration.

 ## Requirements for VMware vSphere
 {: #vs_orderingbasedonexistingconfig-req}